-50 natural wonders: The ultimate list
+Natural wonders: The ultimate list

 Yes, these rocks do look a little like elephants.
 But only a little.

-A five-hour drive south of Perth, William Bay in Denmark has turquoise waters that lap around white sands and the Elephant Rocks, which shelter an area of rock pools and granite terraces called Green's Pool.
+A five-hour drive south of Perth, William Bay in Denmark, Western Australia, has turquoise waters that lap around white sands and the Elephant Rocks, which shelter an area of rock pools and granite terraces called Green's Pool.

 The calm waters are perfect for snorkeling, while the more adventurous have the Great Southern Ocean on the other side.

-Fifteen kilometers west of Denmark.
+Fifteen kilometers west of the town of Denmark.

 23. Jeju Island Lava Tubes, South Korea